cloudworks-monallabs/RemoteOrchestratorPy/sphinx_docs/index.rst

 .. note::

-   See :ref:`demo` on how to initialize `all_rtas` object that defines set of target machines for deployment.
+   See :ref:`demo` on how to initialize `all_rtas` object --  the set of machines  as target for deployment

 .. toctree::
    :maxdepth: 2